 Even if you do not want to buy anything, Chinatown Market is worth a visit.
 Check out this video to get an impression of the market.

-For now, the closest train station is Hua Lamphong on the blue Metro line; from there it is a 1-kilometre (1,100 yards) walk to the Chinatown Market, which can be a bit too much for most people due to the heat.
+For now, the closest train station is Hua Lamphong on the blue Metro line; from there it is a 1-kilometre (0.6 miles) walk to the Chinatown Market, which can be a bit too much for most people due to the heat.
 Taking a taxi will probably be the better choice; typically, a taxi will drop you off at Yaowarat Road, which runs parallel to Soi Wanit.

-August 2019, the blue Metro line extends beyond Hua Lamphong, and the new station Wat Mangkon will be closer to the Chinatown Market, 350 metres (372 yards).
+August 2019, the blue Metro line extends beyond Hua Lamphong, and the new station Wat Mangkon will be closer to the Chinatown Market, 350 metres (0.2 miles).

 Chinatown Market does not have a website.
 The marked is opened 9 to 18 (9 AM to 6 PM).
 Please note that unlike the big malls, the market usually close on Thai holidays.